google-ai-edge/mediapipe/docs/solutions/holistic.md

 during fast movements, the tracker can lose the target, which requires the detector to re-localize it in the image.
-MediaPipe Holistic uses [pose](./pose.md) prediction (on every frame) as an additional ROI prior to reduce the response time of the pipeline when reacting to fast movements.
+MediaPipe Holistic uses [pose](./pose.md) prediction (on every frame) as an additional ROI prior to reducing the response time of the pipeline when reacting to fast movements.
 This also enables the model to retain semantic consistency across the body and its parts by preventing a mixup between left and right hands or body parts of one person in the frame with another.